suxrobGM/linkedin-api/README.md

 ## Quick start
 For fully using all profile and organization APIs you app should be have following permissions:
-- r_liteprofile - Required to retrieve name and photo for the authenticated user.
 - w_member_social - Post, comment and like posts on behalf of an authenticated member.
+- r_member_social - Retrieve posts, comments, and likes on behalf of an authenticated member.
+This permission is granted to select developers only.
 - w_organization_social - Post, comment and like posts on behalf of an organization.
 Restricted to organizations in which the authenticated member has one of the following company page roles: ADMINISTRATOR, DIRECT_SPONSORED_CONTENT_POSTER, RECRUITING_POSTER
+- r_organization_social - Retrieve organizations' posts, comments, and likes.
+Restricted to organizations in which the authenticated member has one of the following company page roles: ADMINISTRATOR, DIRECT_SPONSORED_CONTENT_POSTER

 You can use api client by using class `LinkedIn.Api.Client`